Design and Operation of the PandaX-4T High Speed Ultra-high Purity Xenon Recuperation System: Design and construction of the recuperation system

 where $Re$ is Reynolds number, and its value is 80 at max designed ethanol flow rate of 1 LPM, which is less than 2300, so the ethanol flow belongs to laminar flow.

-In addition, $h_{x}$ is convective heat transfer coefficient at x position, $W/(m^2\cdot K)$; $t_{x}$ is the ethanol temperature at x position, K; $t_{w}$ is the wall temperature of 178 K; $\lambda$ is heat conductivity of the ethanol which is 0.178 $W/(m\cdot K)$; $Pr$ is Prandtl number; $u$ is the flow velocity of ethanol, m/s, d is the height of the rib tube which is $10^{-2}$ m; $\upsilon$ is the kinematic viscosity of the ethanol which is 7$\times10^{-6} m^2/s$, and $\mu$ is the dynamic viscosity of the ethanol which is 1.15$\times10^{-2} Pa\cdot s$.
+In addition, $A$ indicates the contact area, $m^2$; $h_{x}$ is convective heat transfer coefficient at x position, $W/(m^2\cdot K)$; $t_{x}$ is the ethanol temperature at x position, K; $t_{w}$ is the wall temperature of 178 K; $\lambda$ is heat conductivity of the ethanol which is 0.178 $W/(m\cdot K)$; $Pr$ is Prandtl number; $u$ is the flow velocity of ethanol, m/s, d is the height of the rib tube which is $10^{-2}$ m; $\upsilon$ is the kinematic viscosity of the ethanol which is 7$\times10^{-6} m^2/s$, $\mu$ is the dynamic viscosity of the ethanol which is 1.15$\times10^{-2} Pa\cdot s$, and $c_p$ is specific heat at constant pressure of the ethanol which is 2 $kJ/(kg\cdot K)$.

 Eqs.\eqref{eq1:1}-\eqref{eq1:5} are calculated by finite element analysis method.
 According to the calculation, even when the flow rate of the ethanol reaches to 3 LPM, the maximum heat flux transfer to the liquid xenon does not exceed 5 $W/cm^{2}$, which would not lead to local violent boiling, so the ethanol heating method is relatively mild and safe.
 The heating power required to vaporize the liquid xenon at the recuperation rate of 200 SLPM is 1.666 kW.